indrora/ponzu/docs/spec.md

 | prefix  | 2   | 1     | string | Prefix used by all files in this archive           |
 | comment | 3   | 1     | string | Comment, text                                      |

+> Note: The prefix MUST NOT begin with a leading `/` and any compliant implementation MUST discard a leading slash
+> unless the implementation gives a mechanism to "trust" the archive.

 Optionally, the following fields might appear:

 | Name   | index | since | type | Description                                         |